thejohnyw/workout-tracker/README.md

     pip3 install -r requirements.txt

-  If you want to run your own local database instead of the deployed Postgres on Heroku, change DATABASE_URL to your database credentials. **You need my .env file if you want to run the backend to connect with my Heroku Postgres Database.**
+  If you want to run your own local database instead of the deployed Postgres on Heroku, change DATABASE_URL to your database credentials. **You need my .env file with my database credentials if you want this backend to work with my Heroku Postgres Database.**

  Afterwards